zakaria-jaddad/knowledge/static_variable.md

-A static local variable is different form local variable as `static local variable` is initialized only once no matter how many times the function in which it resides is called and it's value is retained and accessible through many calls to the function in which it is declared. _what i did when i used it in recursive calls_
+A static local variable is different form local variable as `static local variable` is initialized only once no matter how many times the function in which it resides is called and it's value is retained and accessible through many calls to the function in which it is declared. _what happened when i used it in recursive calls_

 ### What is `internal linkage` in `C`